-Prior to my professional cooking career, I spent 6 years as a freelance creative producer for brands and agencies, often managing teams of designers and copywriters and helping clients reach their full creative potentials.
+Prior to choosing to spend my days in a kitchen, I spent 6 years as a freelance creative producer.
+I worked with brands and agencies, often managing teams of designers and copywriters and helping clients reach their full creative potentials.
 I would moonlight as a journalist and on-camera reporter, working with publications and news stations covering anything from the arts to sports.

-My culinary career began when I responded to an on-camera talent role for Conde Nast's Epicurious.
+My culinary passion truly began when I responded to an on-camera talent role for Conde Nast's Epicurious.
 I was featured as a "home chef", but during that time I felt myself falling in love with the art of cooking.
-In September 2020 I applied to be a student at the Institute of Culinary Education in their Health Supportive program (formerly Natural Gourmet Institute).
-One year later I graduated with a certificate and some restaurant experience under my belt.
+In September 2020 I applied to be a student at the Institute of Culinary Education to earn a certificate in their Health Supportive program (formerly Natural Gourmet Institute aka hippie vegan cooking school).

 My hope is for us all to gather intentionally, to relish moments of enjoyment around food, and to learn a few kitchen tricks along the way.